dhh1128/codecraft.co/3-reasons-to-prefer-references-over-pointers.md

   - author: Daniel Hardman
     date: 2014-03-07 11:20:44
     comment: |
       All three of your points are valid.
-However, I'm not claiming that references are radically better than pointers--only that they're a better fit for certain problems.
+However, I'm not claiming that references are radically better than pointers &mdash; only that they're a better fit for certain problems.
 And they are:

-      1) -- answers my questions about changeability of the parameter during the course of the function, but does not clarify any semantics about NULL.
+      1) &mdash; answers my questions about changeability of the parameter during the course of the function, but does not clarify any semantics about NULL.
 The const * const prototype is more verbose and less rich in semantics than using a reference.

-      2) -- yes, you can use sort with a comparator, but you have to write a pointer-aware comparator that dereferences your pointers, in addition to implementing comparison logic.
+      2) &mdash; yes, you can use sort with a comparator, but you have to write a pointer-aware comparator that dereferences your pointers, in addition to implementing comparison logic.
 That violates the single responsibility principle; it's cleaner in many cases to implement comparison logic, and keep pointer-walking outside the comparator.
 STL is prejudiced this way; swimming against the stream results in code that's bigger and messier, except in trivial examples.
 (I'm not a purist on this; I've done exactly what you suggested, lots of times.
 But I do think it's a bit sub-optimal.)

-      3) -- passing pointers works fine, but you open yourself up to exception safety problems by not guaranteeing RAII.
+      3) &mdash; passing pointers works fine, but you open yourself up to exception safety problems by not guaranteeing RAII.
 Not a big deal in a lot of code, but worth considering.
   - author: Corinne
     date: 2022-10-20 13:03:12
     comment: |